hughbien/notebook/ucsc_ext_bioinformatics_tools.md

 ## What database do you search for info about polymorphic variation in a gene?

-There is currently do specialized database for polymorphic variants.
+There is currently no specialized database for polymorphic variants.

 ## Can you use SRS to search sequence databases?